Kawanami-git/SCHOLAR_RISC-V/README.md

 ## 📦 Dependencies

-This project was developed on **Ubuntu 20.04.6 LTS**, to ensure compatibility with Microchip’s toolchain.<br>
+This project was developed on **Ubuntu 20.04 LTS** to ensure compatibility with Microchip’s toolchain.<br>
+Few adjustments have been made to also make it work on **Ubuntu 24.04 LTS**.
 Other Ubuntu versions will work fine for simulation purposes.<br>
-However, to build the bitstream and perform real-case tests on the Microchip PolarFire SoC/FPGA (MPFS DISCOVERY KIT), the Ubuntu version must match the supported one — **Ubuntu 20.04 LTS**.
+However, to build the bitstream and perform real-case tests on the Microchip PolarFire SoC/FPGA (MPFS DISCOVERY KIT), the Ubuntu version must match the supported ones — **Ubuntu 20.04 LTS** and **Ubuntu 24.04 LTS**.

 <br>
 <br>